kozistr/kozistr.github.io/_posts/about.md

   - Predict how many and how much time people are going to watch the content before the content supplied.
   - Find out which features impact users' watches.
 - Developed a pipeline to recognize the main actors from the poster and still-cut images.
-  - Utilize **SOTA** face detector & recognizer.
+  - Utilize `SOTA` face detector & recognizer.
-  - Optimize pre/post processing routines for low `latency`.
+  - Optimize pre/post processing routines to work on `CPU`.
 - Developed a novel sequential recommendation architecture to recommend what content to watch next. (named `FLAT`)
   - **In A/B (online)** test, `previous algorithms` vs `FLAT` (statistically significant `p-value < 0.05`)
     - **Paid Conversion** : improved **1.39%p+**